-- CHA leagues are head-to-head, salary cap, dynasty leagues.
+- CHA leagues are head-to-head, salary cap, keeper leagues.

 - The league utilizes Fantrax.com for scoring purposes, but most activity takes place on the forum or the online spreadsheet.

-- Scoring categories are: goals, assists, plus-minus rating, penalty minutes, special teams goals, special teams assists, game-winning goals, shots on goal, face-off wins, hits, and blocked shots for skaters; wins, goals-against average, saves, save percentage, and shutouts for goaltenders.
+- Scoring categories are: goals, assists, plus-minus rating, penalty minutes, special teams goals, special teams assists, takeaways, shots on goal, face-off wins, hits, and blocked shots for skaters; wins plus shutouts, goals-against average, saves, and save percentage for goaltenders.

 - Real NHL contracts are used — if a player becomes a UFA in the NHL, he becomes a UFA in the CHA.

 - Each league has a different buy-in ranging from $0-$150.
 The higher the buy-in, the higher the payout.